 - After entering the number plate click next, at the next pop window, if you want to change the usage type, you can do it by drop-down menus.

-- If you are a pensioner and want to change the usage type to Pensioner, then you must enter your concession details in the next step which can found on your concession card.
+- If you are a pensioner and want to change the user type to Pensioner, then you must enter your concession details in the next step which can found on your concession card.

 - If you have a couple of green slips (CTP insurance policies), you must choose an appropriate plan.